A2U8C/DS164_A2M/README.md

 -  Personal details
 -  Resources allocated to them

-Also, he can view his attendance %, experience and reviews.
+Also, they can view their attendance, experience and reviews.

 ### 2.6 Your Tracker :